 Taking the time to gradually train yourself to sleep in a new position could be the secret to improving your sleep quality.
 However, if that’s something you aren’t comfortable with, don’t stress about it.
-You can also try modifying your favorite sleep position to make sure you’re getting the most out of it.
+You can also try modifying your favorite sleeping position to make sure you’re getting the most out of it.

-Unfortunately, sleeping in the fetal position does have a few downsides.
+Still, sleeping in the fetal position does have a few downsides.
 Make sure your posture is relatively loose, otherwise your comfy position could limit deep breathing while you snooze.
 Also, if you have any issues with joint pain or stiffness, sleeping in a tight fetal position might leave you sore in the morning.

 Putting a pillow between your lower legs will help better align your hips to avoid low back pain.

 If we had to rank sleeping positions, lying on your stomach might be at the bottom of the list.
 While it’s a good position for snoring or

 Unfortunately, sleeping on your stomach can cause both neck and back pain.
 It can also add a lot of unnecessary strain to your muscles and joints, which is why you might be waking up sore and tired.
 Placing a pillow under your lower belly might help reduce back pain.

-Try keeping a sleep diary for a week or two.
+Your sleeping position matters more than you might think.
+Try keeping a sleep diary for a week or two to help you figure out the best sleep scenario for your needs.
 You can keep track of any patterns in your sleep habits — and sleep quality — so you can get a better look at what’s working versus what isn’t.

-Remember, you don’t have to change your sleep position if you aren’t having any issues.
+Remember, you don’t have to change your sleeping position if you aren’t having any issues.
 Do what feels best for you.
 The most important thing is to make sure you’re waking up feeling rested and ready to go.